Mazda 6 Tourer review

 Reliability and Safety

-Unlike the VW Passat, the Mazda has been tested by Euro NCAP.
-It earned five stars in 2013, while its percentage scores are similar to its rivals’ here.
-However, if you want kit such as city stop braking or adaptive cruise, then you can only add them as pricey option packs on the top-spec Sport Nav model.
+The Mazda comes with a pretty comprehensive package of standard safety kit, but it’s disappointing that if you want kit such as city stop braking or adaptive cruise, then you can only add them as part of a pricey option pack on the top-spec Sport Nav model.

-We’ve heard a few stories about issues with the 6, but the facelift should help smooth out any past production problems.
-It came 49th in our Driver Power 2015 satisfaction survey, and owners seemed happy with the car’s reliability, while its performance, handling and comfort all fared well.
-In fact, the lowest score it earned was for in-car tech, but this will definitely improve with the updated model.
+On the reliability front we’ve heard a few stories about issues with the 6, but the facelift should have helped to smooth out any past production problems.
+The pre-facelift car came 49th in our Driver Power 2015 satisfaction survey which is pretty good out of 200 cars, and owners seemed happy with the car’s reliability, while its performance, handling and comfort all fared well.
+In fact, the lowest score it earned was for in-car tech, but this will definitely improve with the updated model with its new touchscreen system and the optional safety kit.